brandur/sorg/content/drafts/sortsupport.md

 that's poorly suited to the abbreviated key format.
-For example, imagine a million UUIDs that all shared a common prefix in their first eight bytes, but were distinct in their last eight.
+For example, imagine a million UUIDs that all shared a common prefix in their first eight bytes, but were distinct in their last eight [3].
 Realistically this will be extremely unusual, so abbreviated key conversion will rarely abort.

 ### Tuples and data types (#tuples)